tglucksmann/buybitcoinworldwide.github.io/_wallets/ledger-nano-s.md

 price: 58€
 screen: yes
 pic: nanos.png
+pro1: Affordable hardware wallet with screen 58€ ($65)
+pro2:
+con1: Lack of support for passphrases
 ---
 The Ledger Nano S is Ledger’s newest Bitcoin hardware wallet.

 * Table of Contents
 {:toc}

-The Ledger Nano S is different than Ledger’s other two hardware wallets—the Ledger Nano and Ledger HW.1—because it has a screen.
+The <a rel="nofollow" target="_blank" href="http://buybitcoinww.co/Ledger_Nano_S">Ledger Nano S</a> is different than Ledger’s other two hardware wallets—the Ledger Nano and Ledger HW.1—because it has a screen.

-The Nano S’s screen means, like a KeepKey or TREZOR, it can be used even on a computer that is infected with malware.
+The Nano S’s screen means, like a [KeepKey](/wallets/keepkey/) or [TREZOR](/wallets/trezor/), it can be used even on a computer that is infected with malware.

 ## Price

 The Ledger Nano S is priced in euros at €58, which is about $65 USD.

 The S’s $65 USD price tag makes it the cheapest among the three hardware wallets with screens.
-While the S is $65, a TREZOR will set you back $109, and a KeepKey $99.
+While the S is $65, a [TREZOR](/wallets/trezor/) will set you back $109, and a [KeepKey](/wallets/keepkey/) $99.

 The real question is: does the S’s lower price tag come with any security tradeoffs?